WELCOME TO HIP HOP CONGRESS, INC.

 BIO

 Tina Wright, Ph.D. is a sociologist and educator, specializing in African-American studies, social stratification (race, class, gender), urban education, hip hop pedagogy, applied sociology, media and popular culture.
-She is currently a tenured faculty member at Los Angeles Southwest College and Co-Trustee and Administrator of UTN, a 501(c)3 charity supporting service minded individuals and community organizations working to empower Black/Brown communities through hip hop pedagogy, cultural literacy, media literacy, and community activism/artivism.
+She currently serves as the Social Policy chair of the Association of Black Sociologists and Administrator of Urban Teachers Network, a 501(c)3 charity supporting service minded individuals and community organizations working to empower urban communities through hip hop pedagogy, culturally relevant curriculum, media literacy, and community activism/artivism.
+Wright is currently writing her forthcoming book titled: Rise UP Hip Hop Nation: The 360* Blueprint to Self Determination.

 Picture